armsnyder/othelgo/README.md

 $ make serve
 ```

-In a second and third terminal window, start the client in local mode by with `make playlocal`.
+In a second and third terminal window, start the client in local mode with `make playlocal`.

 ```sh
 $ make playlocal